mf-mlz/pokemon-api-js/README.md

 # pokemon-api-js
-Consumption of the Pokemon API for search, through Fetch, made with JavaScript.
+Consumption of the Pokémon API for search, through Fetch, done with JavaScript.